establishonline/EO_Shopify_clean/README.md

 This project is created and intended to be used by Establish Online as a clean starter for Shopify.
 This starter will be used for Online Store 2.0 with TailwindCSS.

+Interested in getting a website developed by us?
+[Send us an email](mailto:info@establishonline.io)

 ## Default Pages/Elements [Custom pages on a per client basis]

 |                    | Pages                                    |